gtang22/AWS_Notes/Notes01.md

 So back, to the cloud service.
 The company builds a virtual machine and it can used on any physical machine.
 They usually have them built, so they just tune the details and they send it out.

+Cloud services can provide many different services, like creating databases, building networks, etc...
+They replaced a lot of hardware with software (it's been virtualized).
+Cloud services are built upon cloud services (Lumber vs. construction company).